Does Nivea Test on Animals in 2023?

 Since animals and humans have different physiology, experimenting on mice is pointless.
 On top of that, the practice can be quite expensive.

-There are a few rules that Nivea follows to ensure its products are cruelty-free.
+Nivea follows a few rules to ensure its products are cruelty-free.

 Other than that, the brand stays away from third-party experimentation.
 These are businesses that will independently test products to ensure their safety.